zeroc-ice/ice/distribution/src/icesl/README-bin.txt

   http://www.zeroc.com/labs/download.html

-Ice for C#
+Ice for .NET
 ----------

-In order to use Ice for Silverlight it is necessary to also install Ice for C#.
-Specifically it is necessary to install a patched version of the Ice for C# 3.2.1 icecs.dll which is provided in the bin directory.
+In order to use Ice for Silverlight it is necessary to also install Ice for .NET.
+Specifically it is necessary to install a patched version of the Ice for .NET 3.2.1 icecs.dll which is provided in the bin directory.
 The assembly is required by the bridge and must be installed in the GAC.